lukas-krecan/JsonUnit/README.md

 ## 2.26.0

-* Fixed containsEntries in AssertJ object assert.
-This required to change return type of `isObject()` method which may be an incompatible change for test which store the result in a variable as the new type is different.
+* Fixed `containsEntries` in AssertJ object assert.
+This required to change the return type of `isObject()` method which may be an incompatible change for tests which store the result in a variable.

 ## 2.25.0